Does insurance cover hearing aids?

 Government health care programs might provide some coverage for hearing aids.
 However, government assistance for hearing loss is very limited, and coverage for appointments, hearing tests, and hearing aids varies from state to state.
 You may be responsible for additional fees or copays under certain plans.
 The three most relevant insurance programs are Medicaid, Medicare, and the Affordable Care Act (ACA).

-Medicaid often covers a portion the costs of hearing aids, but this coverage varies from state to state.
-Medicaid is required to pay for hearing screenings and other hearing related tests for people who are 21 and younger.
+Medicaid often provides coverage for a portion of the cost of hearing aids, but this coverage varies from state to state.
+Medicaid is required to pay for hearing screenings and other hearing related tests for those who are 21 and younger.
 However, this coverage is no longer applicable for individuals who are over the age of 21.

-Unfortunately, Medicare does not cover the costs of hearing aids and most hearing tests.
-However, if you have a Medicare Advantage Plan, other options might be available to you.
+Medicare does not cover the costs of hearing aids, however, if a PCP Referral is provided to the audiologist, Medicare will cover the cost of your hearing tests.
+Additionally, if you have a Medicare Advantage Plan, other options might be available to you.

 Discover the Oticon Opn